mifi/mifi.no/README.md

-# Website
+# mifi.no

-To replace blog.mifi.no and possibly mifi.no.
+Replaced blog.mifi.no and mifi.no.
 Built using [Docusaurus 2](https://docusaurus.io/).

 Old site can be found at https://github.com/mifi/mifi.no-old